DonaldKellett/homebrew-games/README.md

 ## Contributing

-This repo is not accepting pull requests for adding and/or removing formulae to/from the tap; however, issue reports on existing formulae are welcome.
-If there is an issue with an existing formula and you know a fix, feel free to open a bugfix pull request after seeking approval from the maintainer, ensuring that the patched formula works (or fails gracefully) on both macOS and Linux.
+Issue reports for existing formulae are welcome.
+See also [issues labelled with "help wanted"](https://github.com/DonaldKellett/homebrew-games/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to see how you could contribute to resolving them.
+Pull requests addressing bugs in existing formulae are generally welcome, but remember to keep in mind that formulae should work (or fail gracefully) on both macOS and Linux platforms.
+If in doubt, open an issue to seek for approval from the tap maintainer.

-In case discrepancies in formula behavior exist between Linux distributions, the reference distribution shall be Ubuntu 20.04 LTS.
+For Linux, the reference distribution is Ubuntu 20.04 LTS.

 ## License